top of page

 A review of Elections BC data shows that Michael and Elly Ruge together donated $1,250 to Koury.

-Michael Ruge also donated $750 to Manhas.
+In addition, Michael Ruge donated $750 to Manhas.

 Elly Ruge donated $1,250 — the maximum allowable under B.C. election rules in 2022 -— to Manhas.

 Both Koury and Manhas supported greater development during last fall’s election campaign.
+Koury lost in his bid for mayor, while Manhas was re-elected to council.

 (More reading: https://bit.ly/3E0Xmny )